cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 	      FCakeExtFilter& FilterMutable{ DirectoryGame.GetExtFilterMut() };
     ```

-    For details on how to use the extension filter, please see the [FCakeExtFilter documentation](special-types/cakeextfilter.md).

 === "Blueprint"
-    Blueprint users will access the file extension filter via specific **UCakeDir** member functions.
-More details can be found [here](special-types/cakeextfilter.md).
+    Blueprint users cannot directly access the filter extension filter and instead control it via specific **UCakeDir** member functions.

+For details on how to use the extension filter, please see the [FCakeExtFilter documentation](/core-api/special-types/cakeextfilter).

 ### Clearing All Data
 To clear the path and the file extension filter on a CakeDir object, we use `Reset`: